What your reaction to the Jussie Smollett story says about you

 The truth, however, is that there is no 1:1 comparison to be made.
 To be clear, Smollett should be written off of Empire as expediently as possible–and he may still be yet–but comparing the outrage around Roseanne Barr’s racist tweet with what is unfolding around Smollett’s elaborate, criminal deception is a pointless exercise.
 So is the even less relevant comparison between how Roger Stone and Jussie Smollett were arrested.
 (That’s not even comparing apples and oranges; it’s comparing octopi and Jell-o pudding pops.)
 Anyone looking for Hollywood and the left to coddle Smollett in the wake of his story’s denouement, though, is in for a surprise.

-For the most part, it looks as though the people who believed Jussie Smollett aren’t looking to excuse his behavior or apologize for believing it.
-They are upset and heartbroken, not only because of this incident but also because of what it portends for the future.
-Obviously, some of the people who got behind Smollett used his “attack” as a means for attacking the president and his followers.
-But a lot of them just found Smollett’s story to be believable–for a number of reasons, including personal experience in some cases–and are simply inclined to believe all victims, regardless of possible agenda.
+For the most part, the people who believed Jussie Smollett aren’t excusing his behavior or apologizing for believing him.
+They are upset and heartbroken, because of what this whole incident portends for the future–a tempting citation for anyone looking to cast doubt on a victim.
+Obviously, some of the people who got behind Smollett used his “attack” as a selfish means for attacking the president and his followers.
+But most of Smollett’s believers found his story credible for a number of reasons, including personal experience in some cases, or are simply inclined to believe all victims, regardless of possible agenda.

 I am sad for Jussie Smollett.
 I am sad that people will use his allegedly false report to discredit other victims and survivors of hate crimes.
 I am sad that queer and trans people of color and Black people are being attacked and killed for simply existing.
 I am just sad.